LucasCoppens/PhiloGemma/README.md

 ## Hugging Face Integration

-The PhiloGemma adapter is available on Hugging Face:
+The aristotlegemma adapter is available on Hugging Face:

 ```python
 from transformers import Gemma3ForCausalLM, AutoTokenizer